Full Circle with GIO

 Wolfgang, tuning his kantele (drawing, TD)

 Last month Tia visited Wolfgang to follow him and his kantele as they made their rounds at the hospice.
 It is obvious that Wolfgang’s kantele does a lot of beautiful work.
-Now Wolfgang and Tia (and, in fact, the kantele) are writing an article about that work.
+Now Wolfgang and Tia (and, in fact, the kantele) are writing a book about that work – a ‘biography’ of the kantele and ‘her’ relationship with Wolfgang, and with others.
 What properties for soothing and healing might this type of plucked, very resonant instrument have, for whom, played how and where, by whom, and why?

-It is such a beautiful thing, with its lovely trapeze-shaped frame of pale woods (a combination of sycamore an mountain spruce) and row of 15 strings that can be tuned both in pentatonic and diatonic scales.
-According to the instrument maker in Berlin who made Wolfgang’s kantele, it is the texture of the wood from mountain trees makes the fragile instrument especially sturdy.
+It is such a beautiful thing, with its lovely trapeze-shaped frame of pale woods (a combination of sycamore and mountain spruce).
+It has a row of 15 strings that can be tuned both in pentatonic and diatonic scales.
+According to the instrument maker in Berlin who made Wolfgang’s kantele, it is the texture of the wood from mountain trees makes the fragile instrument especially sturdy, meaning that Wolfgang can rely upon it to stay in tune.
 The instrument comes in different designs (size, register, number of strings from 11-25, with or without bridge).
 It develops its optimal sound quality over time as the wood ages and as it becomes ‘seasoned’ from being played.
 So kanteles do not wear out through use, but rather gain in liveliness over the years.
 Wolfgang’s instrument is now 12 years old.
 It is a warm, natural, organic object amidst the inevitable (if important) white coats and sterile features of the hospital environment that the hospice is part of…

 Wolfgang, Tia, and the kantele.
 (Photo: Gunn Johanessen Liland)